changetocoding/WebLessonPlan/Lesson18-AsyncAwait.md

 ## Converting from .then() to async/await
 Async/await is a replacement for using callbacks and .then() on promises.
 Some reasons why are the code is cleaner and easier to understand as looks more in a step by step fashion.

-Therefore any time you are using a .then() you can rewrite it as an async function with an await.
+Therefore any time you are using a .then() you can rewrite it as an async function with an _await_.
 Similarly whenever you see and async function, you can replace the _await_ with a .then()

 ### Converting functions to async